 Image via Kristy Avino, and the many lively Facebook discussion about the house.

-The Form B for 109 Forest St is already on file with the Historical Commission and gives a detailed architectural description of the “exceptionally well-preserved” Colonial Revival home; the Historical Commission generally relies on information from the Form B to decide whether or not a building is “historically significant.”
+The Form B for 109 Forest St PDF File is already on file with the Historical Commission and gives a detailed architectural description of the “exceptionally well-preserved” Colonial Revival home; the Historical Commission generally relies on information from the Form B to decide whether or not a building is “historically significant.”
 Information on neighboring Forest St houses is available through MACRIS, the Massachusetts Cultural Resource Information System.